26F-Studio/Techmino/legals.md

 "Windows", the Windows logo, "Xbox", Xbox logo, and "Microsoft" are registered trademarks of Microsoft Corporation in the United States of America and other countries or regions.

-The Apple logo, "Apple Inc.," iOS, iPadOS, macOS, iPhone, and Mac are registered trademarks of Apple Inc. in the United States of America and other countries or regions.
+The Apple logo, "Apple Inc.," iOS, iPadOS, macOS, iPhone, Mac, and Apple Arcade are registered trademarks of Apple Inc. in the United States of America and other countries or regions.

 "EA" and "Electronic Arts" are registered trademarks of Electronic Arts Inc. © 2022 Electronic Arts Inc.